hecanjog/wctank.com/wctank/static/js/readme.md

 but need to be included at SOME point are suffixed "-Main", e.g., audioUIMain.js,
 which makes the mute button work.

-Isolated modules are just descriptively named.
+Otherwise modules are just descriptively named.